 - News quiz.

 - Discuss reading

 - Writing drill or guest speaker.

-Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; write third evaluation of your chosen columnist or editorial page.
+Assignment for the following week: Read assigned feature stories and be prepared to discuss them in class; prepare final draft of Feature Story 2; write third evaluation of your chosen columnist.